 Stick with words like: asked, said, replied.

-If it becomes repetitive, stop using them all together and break it up with sentences that use action.
+If it becomes repetitive, stop using them and break it up with sentences that use action.
 Remember you don’t always need to put them in every paragraph, especially if it’s clear who is speaking.